material-components/material-components-web/packages/mdc-select/helper-text/README.md

 CSS Class | Description
 --- | ---
 `mdc-select-helper-text` | Mandatory.
-`mdc-select-helper-text--persistent` | Makes the helper text permanently visible.
+By default non-validation helper text is always visible.
 `mdc-select-helper-text--validation-msg` | Indicates the helper text is a validation message.
+By default validation message is hidden unless the select is invalid.
+`mdc-select-helper-text--validation-msg-persistent` | When the helper text is serving as a validation message, make it permanently visible regardless of the select's validity.

 ### Sass mixins

 Mixin | Description
 --- | ---
 `mdc-select-helper-text-color($color)` | Customizes the color of the helper text following a select.
-`mdc-select-helper-text-validation-color($color)` | Customizes the color of the helper text when it's used as a validation message.
+`mdc-select-helper-text-validation-color($color)` | Customizes the color of the helper text validation message when the select is invalid.

 ## `MDCSelectHelperText` properties and methods